 In essence, LS-1s are small contracts that allow employers to make health or pension contributions to you on small jobs or single engagements, including music lessons and other teaching work.
 Because Musicians Health Fund contributions are capped at 15% of gross wages, musicians need to report earnings of about $13,335 from covered work for any 6 month period to qualify for Plan A. This makes the LS-1 contract extremely useful for musicians who want to bolster their total contribution so that they can meet the qualification threshold, and so that they can make pension contributions too.
 (Please note: private teaching gigs can qualify for health benefits, but not pension benefits.)

 No media work, music prep, or Music Director work can be covered under an LS-1.
 A separate LS-1 must be filed for each employer (i.e. one student=one employer) and work dues must be included when filing an LS-1.
-You must be a member in good standing (with all paid up dues) and the deadline for the benefit period beginning September 1, 2018 is July 15, 2018.
-More info on submitting here.
+You must be a member in good standing (with all paid up dues.)
+The deadline for the benefit period starting March 1st is January 15, and the deadline for the benefit period starting September 1st is July 15.